by Kate Saumweber Hogan, CPM, LM

-- 12.1% of women who intended to deliver at home when labor began were transferred to hospital during labor or postpartum.
-First time moms had a 25.1% transfer rate and those having a second or subsequent baby had a 6.3% transfer rate.
+- 12.1% of clients who intended to deliver at home when labor began were transferred to hospital during labor or postpartum.
+People giving birth for the first time had a 25.1% transfer rate and those having a second or subsequent baby had a 6.3% transfer rate.

 Medical intervention rates included:

 - Epidural: 4.7%